consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 org: Cloudflare
 orgLink: https://www.cloudflare.com/
 what:
-  In this episode we speak with John Graham-Cumming, CTO of Cloudflare, a global web platform built for security and performance.
   We discuss the philosophy behind the idea that the network is a computer, why developers should be able to ignore the low level details of where their code runs, and the challenges of deploying data centers on Mars.
 season: 2
-episode: 2
+episode: 1
-date: 2022-01-06T07:00:00Z
+date: 2022-01-06T08:00:00Z
 duration: 33:18
 episodeURL: https://cdn.simplecast.com/audio/10488ddf-3ca4-4300-9391-c2967d806334/episodes/a810f07c-1df0-4198-bd2f-a2629d3eeee3/audio/17a8dc25-bab4-473a-8d7d-8d66124778b2/default_tc.mp3
 draft: false